 The easiest way to locate a team near you is to search online.

-Ideally, you’ll want to find a swim team that’s within easy driving distance between home, school, and work to make any type of commute easy for everyone.
+Ideally, you’ll want to find a swim team that’s within an easy driving distance between home, school, and work to make any type of commute easy for everyone.

 Based upon what you want out of a team and why you want to start swimming, should determine the program that will work best for you.